Indo-European cosmogony: Primeval hermaphrodite

 Ymir sucking the milk of the primeval cow Auðumbla.
 1790.

 Some scholars have proposed that the primeval being Yemo was depicted as a two-folded hermaphrodite rather than a twin brother of Manu, both forming indeed a pair of complementary beings entwined together.
 The Germanic names Ymir and Tuisto were understood as twin, bisexual or hermaphrodite, and some myths give a sister to the Vedic Yama, also called Yamī ('Twin').
-The primordial being may therefore have self-sacrificed, or have been divided in two, a male half and a female half, embodying a prototypal separation of the sexes that continued the primordial union of the Sky Father (Dyēus) with the Mother Earth (Dhéǵhōm).
+The primordial being may therefore have self-sacrificed, or have been divided in two, a male half and a female half, embodying a prototypal separation of the sexes that continued the primordial union of the male *Dyēus 'Sky' with the female Dhéǵhōm 'Earth'.

 Cattle-raiding myth

 The story of Trito served as a model for later cattle raiding epic myths and most likely as a moral justification for the practice of raiding among Indo-European peoples.
-In their legends, Trito is portrayed as only taking back what rightfully belongs to his people, those who sacrifice properly to the gods.
+In their legends, Trito is portrayed as taking back only what rightfully belongs to his people, those who properly sacrifice to the gods.
 Although cattle raiding is a common theme found in all societies keeping cattle, it was particularly popular among Indo-European peoples, as attested by the legends of Indra and the Panis, Beowulf and Grendel, the quest of Queen Medb for the Bull, or Odysseus hunting down the cattle of Helios.

 The myth has been variously interpreted as a cosmic conflict between a heavenly hero and an earthly serpent; as a depiction of the male fellowships' struggle to protect society against external evil; or as an Indo-European victory over non-Indo-European people, the monster symbolizing the aboriginal thief or usurper.
-The Vedic serpent Vṛtrá is indeed described as a *dāsa, an aboriginal inhabitant who is inimical to the Indo-European invaders; the Iranian serpent Aži Dahāka carries in his name the pejorative suffix -ka; and the Latin inimical giant Cācus is depicted as a non-Indo-European aborigine (incola), hostile to Romans and Greeks alike.
-According to Martin L. West, the Proto-Indo-European name *Trito ('Third') may have been a "poetic or hieratic code-name, fully comprehensible only with specialized knowledge".
+The Vedic serpent Vṛtrá is indeed described as a *dāsa, a hostile indigene inimical to the Indo-European invaders; the Iranian serpent Aži Dahāka carries in his name the pejorative suffix -ka; and the Latin inimical giant Cācus is also depicted as an incola, a hostile indigene, hostile to Romans and Greeks alike.
+According to Martin Litchfield West, the Proto-Indo-European name *Trito 'Third' may have been a "poetic or hieratic code-name, fully comprehensible only with specialized knowledge".